mainlp/betthupferl/README.md

 # Betthupferl: A multi-dialectal dataset for German dialect ASR and dialect-to-standard speech translation.

-This repository contains supplementary material for the paper “A multi-dialectal dataset for German dialect ASR and dialect-to-standard speech translation” (Verena Blaschke, Miriam Winkler, Constantin Förster, Gabriele Wenger-Glemser, and Barbara Plank).
+This repository contains supplementary material for the paper
+> “A multi-dialectal dataset for German dialect ASR and dialect-to-standard speech translation” (Verena Blaschke, Miriam Winkler, Constantin Förster, Gabriele Wenger-Glemser, and Barbara Plank).
 Accepted to Interspeech 2025.
+Preprint: https://arxiv.org/abs/2506.02894

 Please cite the paper if you use any of this data/code.